Central School (Peoria, Arizona): History

-It was occupied by the Peoria Arizona Historical Society Museum, also known as the Peoria Central School Museum, which was operated by the Peoria Arizona Historical Society.
+The building was occupied by the Peoria Arizona Historical Society Museum, also known as the Peoria Central School Museum, which was operated by the Peoria Arizona Historical Society.
+The city spent $19,000 securing artifacts of the PAHS and arranging for an inventory to be completed.
 The Society was dissolved in 2017, due to a dispute over control between two groups of members.

-In July 2019 it was stated that the two groups had refused arbitration, and that the PAHS's lease with the city was terminated.
+In July 2019, it was stated that the two groups had refused arbitration, and that the PAHS's lease with the city was terminated.
+The museum was closed as a result.